myDyingDay/mdd-site-src/readme.md

 ## Run

-`$ grunt serve` Builds everything, boots up webserver and opens browser at [127.0.0.1:3000](http://127.0.0.1:3000), then watches for file changes and respons accordingly.
+`$ grunt serve` Builds everything, boots up webserver and opens browser at [127.0.0.1:3000](http://127.0.0.1:3000), then watches for file changes and responds accordingly.

 ## Edit content